nalamzap/WeatheringWithYou/README.md

 # WeatherApp

 ## Project Overview
-**WeatherWithYou** is a modern Android application built with Kotlin and Jetpack Compose.
+**WeatheringWithYou** is a modern Android application built with Kotlin and Jetpack Compose.
 It allows users to view real-time weather updates for their preferred city, even when offline.
 The app fetches weather data from the OpenWeatherMap API, caches it locally, and provides periodic notifications with the latest updates.